turtacn/alameda-1/helm/prometheus/README.md

+This chart installation is intended to install the prometheus chart of version 2.6.0 at https://kubernetes-charts.storage.googleapis.com and overwrite the *value.yaml* with supplied one in this folder.
+The changed value in the *value.yaml* are explained in the following.
 For more details, please goto https://github.com/helm/charts/tree/master/stable/prometheus

 # Prometheus